R2Northstar/ModdingDocs/docs/source/mapping/basic-mapping.rst

 |Adding a spawn|

-Then, you'll want to click on it to select it (if not already selected) and press `N` or, in the top left of the editor window, click ``View`` then click ``Entity inspector``.
+Then, you'll want to click on it to select it (if not already selected) and press ``N`` or, in the top left of the editor window, click ``View`` and then click ``Entity inspector``.
 The screen that this opens up is a very important screen for managing spawn points, and should look the same as the one below:

 |Default pilot entity inspector|